Create a

 5. Review and update goals regularly

 The relevance or priority of any particular goal or objective can change throughout a performance period or year.
-Having the flexibility to update those as the year progresses is responsive to the speed of changes in markets, organizational priorities, and even changes in one’s (management) chain of command.
+Having the flexibility to update those as the year progresses is responsive to the pace of change in markets, organizational priorities, and even one’s (management) chain of command.
 Such updates require managers and employees to remain aware of the goals set at the beginning of the period and can be addressed in regular check-ins.
-The key to keeping goals meaningful and relevant is to reconsider them in an agile and flexible manner and provide a formal structure or allowance for managers to make (and document) changes throughout the performance year or period.
+The key to keeping goals meaningful and relevant is to reconsider them in an agile, flexible manner and to provide a formal structure or allowance for managers to make (and document) changes throughout the performance year or period.

 6. Tailor performance management processes and standards

-While many organizations prefer a one-size-fits-all approach, the fact is that a great deal of them utilize separate forms, criteria, processes, and even timeframes for different employee groups.
+While many organizations prefer a one-size-fits-all approach, many actually use separate forms, criteria, processes, and even timeframes for different employee groups.
 The most prominent examples include those for executive and sales personnel.
-The needs, expectations, and preferences of hourly manufacturing or manual laborers whose work is more common among higher employee volumes may well call for a separate and more tightly structured set of criteria and performance standards than white-collar office workers.
+The needs, expectations, and preferences of hourly manufacturing or manual laborers, whose work is more common in higher-volume settings, may well call for a separate, more tightly structured set of criteria and performance standards than those of white-collar office workers.
 Examples of differences across roles, functions, and levels might include competency ratings for leaders, blending individual with team performance metrics for project-based workers, or quarterly performance evaluations for sales personnel.

-Leading companies also employ committee-based reviews for some employee groups, where managers of employees in similar roles jointly review and share data and observations on each individual’s goals, performance, contribution, and development or growth and agree on a rating, development priorities, and advancement opportunities for each.
-Such “talent reviews” ease the pressure on individual managers to “get it right” and enable employees to have fairer and more accurate evaluations and future opportunities.
+Leading companies also employ committee-based reviews for some employee groups, in which managers of employees in similar roles jointly review and share data and observations on each individual’s goals, performance, contributions, and development or growth, and agree on a rating, development priorities, and advancement opportunities for each.
+Such “talent reviews” ease the pressure on individual managers to “get it right” and enable employees to receive fairer, more accurate evaluations and future opportunities.

 7. Integrate rewards and recognition in a comprehensive manner

-The leading practice calls for separating performance discussions and decisions from compensation and professional development considerations.
-Nevertheless, the predominance of performance management as a significant driver of those requires care when determining how to best manage annual merit and development decisions.
+The leading practice is to separate performance discussions and decisions from compensation and professional development considerations.
+Nevertheless, the predominance of performance management as a significant driver of those decisions requires care when determining how best to manage annual merit and development decisions.
 Compensation growth impacts employees' satisfaction and perception of fairness.
 Experts point to pay differentiation as a critical element, either through significantly higher raises, bonuses, or stock grants for the very top performers and critical skills employees.
-Equally valued are non-cash rewards such as promotions, developmental transfers or rotational assignments, project leadership with executive sponsor visibility and exposure, and access to leadership coaching and mentoring.
-Incorporating such decisions and actions as part of the process can strengthen the beneficial outcomes of improved performance management.
+Equally valued are recognition incentives, which are typically non-cash rewards such as promotions, developmental transfers or rotational assignments, project leadership with executive sponsor visibility and exposure, and access to leadership coaching and mentoring.
+Incorporating such decisions and actions into the process can strengthen the benefits of improved performance management.

 Wowledge's Strategic HR Roadmap Generator™